RangerMauve/hyper-sdk/README.md

   - `url` is a Dat URL like `dat://dat.foundation`
   - `key` will be the Dat key that you can pass to `hyperdrive`

+### `const {publicKey, secretKey} = await getIdentity()`

+This gives you the public / private keypair used for the Noise protocol encryption when connecting to peers.
+You can use this to identify peers in the network using `peer.remotePublicKey`

 ### `const archive = Hyperdrive(keyOrName, opts)`